Circus Devils

-Circus Devils is an American art rock band founded in 2001 by Robert Pollard, best known as the lead singer and songwriter of the Dayton, Ohio, band Guided by Voices.
+Circus Devils is an American psychedelic rock band founded in 2001 by Robert Pollard, best known as the lead singer and songwriter of the Dayton, Ohio, band Guided by Voices.
 The band consists of Pollard (vocals and lyrics), Todd Tobias (music and production), and Tim Tobias (music).

-Circus Devils employs a wide spectrum of musical styles ranging from acid rock to ambient soundscapes.
-On the band's web site, the music is described as "garage-prog, or "art rock made by cave men."
+Circus Devils employs a wide spectrum of musical styles, ranging from acid rock to ambient soundscapes.
+On the band's web site, the music is described as "garage-prog, or art rock made by cave men."